Electric Quad

 Controls

 Big red isolator key disconnects the battery from the rest of the system.
 It’s crude and also not very safe as the car has to be ‘live’ while charging.
 Therefore, an accidental knock of the accelerator could cause havoc.
+Thankfully, this can be mitigated by applying the ‘handbrake’ on the front brake lever before charginging.

 Brakes